 If you want to be among the love birds and find a cosy corner in a cool bar then head to Norwich and hop your way around the city, sipping on cocktails.
 Visit Mr Postles Apothecary on Upper King Street for a 1820s vibe, Hawthorn on St Benedicts Street for an intimate evening and Frank’s Bar on Bedford Street, which is a favourite haunt for locals, known for its atmosphere and live music.

 Take in Suffolk’s stunning scenery and wildlife from the water aboard the Lady Florence; a river cruise restaurant.
 Serving brunch (there’s a Champagne option) and a la carte lunch year round, the cruise departs from Orford and sails the Rivers Alde and Ore.
 There’s a cosy coal fire to keep you warm while you dine.

 It’s no secret East Anglia is known for its big skies, and what better to dial up the romance than with an evening stargazing?
 At Dunstable Downs discover the wonders of the universe from the hill tops.
-North Norfolk particularly Wiveton Downs and Kelling Heath are known for spotting the Northern Lights, thanks to the low light pollution.
-Suffolk’s Constable Country is also a top contender for catching a carpet of stars.
+In North Norfolk, particularly Wiveton Downs and Kelling Heath, are known for spotting the Northern Lights, thanks to the low light pollution.
+Suffolk’s Constable Country is also a top contender for catching a carpet of stars too.
 To learn more about the night’s sky and the best stargazing locations visit Dark Sky Discovery.